-certainty in making health insurance decisions, but all were 1 2 very enthusiastic -- and this includes the Medicare 3 beneficiaries -- about the idea of an out-of-pocket cap.
-Some said that fear of costs that would exceed their ability 4 to pay was a primary reason for purchasing supplemental 5 insurance.
-Some near beneficiaries thought that if there 6 was such a cap they might be inclined not to purchase 7 supplemental coverage.
-8

-9 All participants, both Medicare beneficiaries and near beneficiaries, did not like coinsurance.
-Many of them, 10 including the near beneficiaries, were aware of the 80/20 11 12 split on Part B, and they knew that they could be liable for 20 percent of charges, but they also knew that they wouldn't 13 know what those charges were in advance, and so they saw 14 coinsurance as an open-ended liability that they could not, 15 16 again, budget for.
-Because co-payments are known in 17 advance, participants were much more accepting of them.
-18 They thought they were more predictable and, therefore, more acceptable.
-19 and this included participants in Medicare Advantage plans who were very satisfied with their physicians.
-Some individuals said they would be willing to pay more to have an unrestricted network of providers, but others said they would be more willing to limit their network if they could be sure that they could trust the network that was being offered to them.

-Both current and near beneficiaries were familiar with the idea of limited provider networks.
-Participants tended to place a high value on keeping their own doctor,
+- 1 certainty in making health insurance decisions, but all were - 2 very enthusiastic -- and this includes the Medicare - 3 beneficiaries -- about the idea of an out-of-pocket cap. - 4 Some said that fear of costs that would exceed their ability - 5 to pay was a primary reason for purchasing supplemental - 6 insurance.
+Some near beneficiaries thought that if there - 7 was such a cap they might be inclined not to purchase - 8 supplemental coverage. - 9 All participants, both Medicare beneficiaries and - 10 near beneficiaries, did not like coinsurance.
+Many of them, - including the near beneficiaries, were aware of the 80/20 - 12 split on Part B, and they knew that they could be liable for - 13 20 percent of charges, but they also knew that they wouldn't - 14 know what those charges were in advance, and so they saw - 15 coinsurance as an open-ended liability that they could not, - 16 again, budget for.
+Because co-payments are known in - 17 advance, participants were much more accepting of them. - 18 They thought they were more predictable and, therefore, more - 19 acceptable. - 20 Both current and near beneficiaries were familiar - 21 with the idea of limited provider networks.
+Participants - 22 tended to place a high value on keeping their own doctor,

-8 Now, Julie is going to talk to you about the 9 distribution of cost-sharing liability within the current 10 fee-for-service system.

-MS. LEE: First we begin with a very quick review of the current cost-sharing requirements in the fee-forservice benefit.
-You have a complete list of these requirements in your mailing materials.

-15 The basic structure of the cost sharing in feefor-service Medicare is the following: a separate 16 17 deductible for Part A and Part B; per day co-payments on hospital and skilled nursing after a specified number of 18 days; and 20 percent coinsurance for most Part B services.
-19 But there's currently no cost sharing on some services, such 20 as home health, hospice, and clinical lab, and there's no 21 22 limit on the maximum cost-sharing liability a beneficiary
+- 1 and this included participants in Medicare Advantage plans - 2 who were very satisfied with their physicians.
+Some - 3 individuals said they would be willing to pay more to have - 4 an unrestricted network of providers, but others said they - 5 would be more willing to limit their network if they could - 6 be sure that they could trust the network that was being - 7 offered to them. - 8 Now, Julie is going to talk to you about the - 9 distribution of cost-sharing liability within the current - 10 fee-for-service system. - 11 MS. LEE: First we begin with a very quick review - 12 of the current cost-sharing requirements in the fee-for- - 13 service benefit.
+You have a complete list of these - 14 requirements in your mailing materials. - 15 The basic structure of the cost sharing in fee- - 16 for-service Medicare is the following: a separate - 17 deductible for Part A and Part B; per day co-payments on - 18 hospital and skilled nursing after a specified number of - 19 days; and 20 percent coinsurance for most Part B services. - 20 But there's currently no cost sharing on some services, such - 21 as home health, hospice, and clinical lab, and there's no - 22 limit on the maximum cost-sharing liability a beneficiary